The most powerful current in the world's oceans. Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 Answer from Alexandra Gurgaeva[newbie]

-The Volga is slow
+The current on the Volga is slow

-Answer from put down[guru]
+Answer from Put down[guru]

-The average current speed is low - from 2 to 6 km / h.
+The average current speed is low - from 2 to 6 km/h.

-Answer from staff[guru]
+Answer from Staff[guru]

 Answer from Marina Loginova[newbie]